DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players are tasked with escorting Ireena to St. Andral's Church in Vallaki, or if they have their own reasons for doing so, they then return to the Old Svalich Road via the River Ivlis Crossroads, traveling west through the mountains.
 Along the way, they encounter a strange skeletal rider, a pair of fresh graves, a watchful revenant, the **night hag** Morgantha in her peddler's disguise, two flocks of friendly **ravens**, and a **werewolf** accompanied by its pack of ravenous **wolves**.

 Upon arriving in Vallaki, the players can find lodgings at the Blue Water Inn.
 There, they can meet a host of colorful characters, including the ringmaster Rictavio and the sons of Lady Fiona Wachter.
-When morning comes, the players can also have a fateful encounter with Baron Vargas Vallakovich and his brutish enforcer, Izek Strazni...
+When morning comes, the players can also have a fateful encounter with Baron Vargas Vallakovich and his brutish enforcer, Izek Strazni…

 > [!warning]+ **The Road From Tser Pool**
 >
-> The module’s map of Barovia depicts a dotted line that appears to connect the Tser Pool Encampment to Tser Falls.
+> The module's map of Barovia depicts a dotted line that appears to connect the Tser Pool Encampment to Tser Falls.
 Despite its appearance, <span class="citation">Tser Falls (p.
 37)</span> makes clear that this is not a shortcut.
 Instead, this dotted line is a footpath that leads to the base of Tser Falls, one thousand feet below the bridge overhead.
 At no point does it actually reconnect to the main road.
 >
 > To travel from the Tser Pool Encampment to Vallaki, the players will instead need to travel south, back toward the River Ivlis Crossroads, then take the Old Svalich Road westward.

 # C1.
 The Svalich Woods
 The journey from the village of Barovia to the River Ivlis Crossroads is three miles long and takes one hour.

 ## C1a.
 The Barovian Scouts
 As the players travel, read:

 <div class="description"><p>You set off from the silent village of Barovia, the fog creeping around your feet as you pass onto the Old Svalich Road.
 A sea of tall, pale-green grasses stretches out before you on either side of the road, all the way up to the edge of the Ivlis River.
 The sky above is a dull grey, the clouds heavy with the promise of rain.</p>
 <p>It's not long before you can see the old arched stone bridge in the distance that spans the clear blue river ahead.
 Crossing it, you find yourselves on a muddy road that winds its way through the trees.
 The air is thick with the scent of damp earth and decaying leaves, and the trees press in close, casting deep shadows that carve dark gouges across the road.</p></div>

 If any players have a passive Wisdom (Perception) score of 16 or higher, they hear a rustling noise and see a silhouette crouching in the misty underbrush.
-Otherwise, the players simply hear a voice call out, muffled and diffuse in the fog: “Who goes there?
-Name yourselves.”
+Otherwise, the players simply hear a voice call out, muffled and diffuse in the fog: "Who goes there?
+Name yourselves."

 The voice belongs to a gruff female Barovian **scout** named Kereza, who is joined by a second, soft-spoken male **scout** named Korga.
 The two warily demand to know if the players are spies or servants of Strahd.
-If reassured, the scouts warn the players that Strahd’s spies are numerous throughout the Svalich Woods, including wolves, bats, and—at times—the very trees themselves.
+If reassured, the scouts warn the players that Strahd's spies are numerous throughout the Svalich Woods, including wolves, bats, and—at times—the very trees themselves.
 (If asked about the trees, the scouts can describe seeing animate vines, saplings, and bramble-patches that wander through the woods with hostile intent.)

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the players, she can aid the players in reassuring the scouts, who recognize her and greet her with quiet respect.
+If [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Ireena Kolyana|Ireena]] is with the players, she can aid the players in reassuring the scouts, who recognize her and greet her with quiet respect.
 The scouts are surprised to see Ireena venturing forth from the village, but agree that Vallaki is likely a safer place than Barovia—assuming, of course, that she can make it there safely.
 (Ireena stubbornly insists, however, that her journey is a diplomatic and humanitarian one, and that the players are her escorts and bodyguards.)

-The scouts are searching for the Lansten family: two parents and three young children—a girl and two boys—who went missing during the zombie attack on the village and haven’t been seen since.
+The scouts are searching for the Lansten family: two parents and three young children—a girl and two boys—who went missing during the zombie attack on the village and haven't been seen since.
 After asking whether the players have seen their quarries on their journey, the scouts warn them not to stray from the road, noting that dead and dark things lurk beneath the treetops.
 Kereza and Korga then respectfully depart.

 Shortly after the players resume their trek down the Old Svalich Road, a light drizzle begins to fall, stirring a fine mist that drifts through the underbrush.

 ## C1b.
-Van Richten’s Cache
+Van Richten's Cache
 As the players continue down the road, read:

 <div class="description"><p>You travel further into the woods, the muddy road guiding you deeper and further away from civilization.
 As the road bends, the river brushes up against you once more.
 Here, the river is wider, its waters dark and calm.
 You can see the reflection of the trees and fog in its surface.
 The sound of the quiet, trickling water is met only by the rustling of leaves and the drizzle of soft rain.
 No birdsong breaks the silence that hangs over the woods.</p></div>

-If the players received the location of Van Richten’s hidden weapons cache from Doru in Barovia’s church, they can enter the woods to the south to find it.
+If the players received the location of Van Richten's hidden weapons cache from Doru in Barovia's church, they can enter the woods to the south to find it.
 If they do, read:

 <div class="description">
 <p>You step from the road and into the woods, crossing the treeline as your feet squelch into mud and loamy soil.
 Wisps of fog curl across the earth around you, gnarled trees reaching their arms overhead as gray light filters through the canopy.
 You walk for three hundred paces, stepping softly through the mulch and mist until you arrive at a clearing, the woods parting to make room for a tall, ancient oak whose knotted black trunk rises far above its peers.</p>
 <p>You soon realize, however, that you’re not alone.
 Five figures shamble or stand aimlessly within the clearing, their clothes muddied and torn and their flesh just beginning to turn pallid and gray.
 A sixth figure, bearing the remnants of tattered leather armor, stands just beside the tree, its white eyes staring dully into the canopy overhead.
 This figure’s flesh, though rotting, is a smooth, sickly white, its skin run through with raised, crimson veins.
 A faint cloud of reddish mist spills from its mouth and down onto the forest floor around it before dissipating into the air.</p>
 </div>

 The five figures are **zombies**.
 They also match the descriptions of the Lansten family provided by the scouts—two parents, a young girl, and two young boys.
-The sixth figure is a **zombie plague spreader** (*Van Richten’s Guide to Ravenloft*, p.
+The sixth figure is a **zombie plague spreader** (*Van Richten's Guide to Ravenloft*, p.
 255) created by Strahd, and the former leader of the undead siege.
 (Increase the **plague spreader's** hit points to 130, decrease the necrotic damage dealt by its ***slam*** to 5 (1d8), and decrease the damage dealt by its ***virulent miasma*** to 7 (2d6) poison damage per creature.)

 > [!combat]- **Balancing the Zombies**
 > This combat encounter is an **oppressive** encounter against a party of five 3rd-level players and a CR 1 ally (Ireena Kolyana), and will consume approximately 86% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of zombies to one.
 > * ***Four Players.*** Reduce the number of zombies to three.
 > * ***Six Players.*** Increase the number of zombies to seven.

 > [!design]- **Design Note: The Plague Spreader**
 > The original **zombie plague spreader** is a "glass cannon."
 Although it has a Challenge Rating of 4, it has an underlying "Offensive Challenge Rating" of 7 (due to the high damage of its multiattack and ***virulent miasma***) and "Defensive Challenge Rating" of 1/2 (due to its low Armor Class).
 This creates a high risk of a "swingy" combat," in which the players either kill the plague spreader before it deals notable damage or die to its high damage output before they can kill it.
 >
 > These modifications decrease the plague spreader's "Offensive Challenge Rating" to 4 and increase its "Defensive Challenge Rating" to 3, keeping its Challenge Rating constant while providing for a longer, steadier fight.

-The players can attempt to lure the zombies away from the clearing; given the zombies’ low intelligence, doing so should be reasonably easy.
+The players can attempt to lure the zombies away from the clearing; given the zombies' low intelligence, doing so should be reasonably easy.
 Alternatively, the players can attempt to ambush and attack the zombies to destroy them altogether.

-If the players reach the oak tree, they can find Van Richten’s weapons cache where Doru told them: in a hollow nestled beneath the tree’s roots.
-The cache itself is a small, unlocked wooden chest containing 20 silvered crossbow bolts, a light crossbow, two *healer’s kits*, two vials of *holy water*, and one *potion of healing.*
+If the players reach the oak tree, they can find Van Richten's weapons cache where Doru told them: in a hollow nestled beneath the tree's roots.
+The cache itself is a small, unlocked wooden chest containing 20 silvered crossbow bolts, a light crossbow, two *healer's kits*, two vials of *holy water*, and one *potion of healing.*

 # C2.
 River Ivlis Crossroads
 <span class="citation"><em>This scene takes place in Chapter 2: Area F.</em></span>